 About Yenisel Cruz-Almeida

 Yenisel was born in La Habana, Cuba.
 She completed a B.Sc. degree in Microbiology & Cell Science in 2001.
-In 2004 she completed her Master’s degree in Epidemiology & Public Health with a concentration in Biostatistics from the University of Miami.
+In 2004 she completed her master’s degree in Epidemiology & Public Health with a concentration in Biostatistics from the University of Miami.
 She completed her Ph.D. in Neuroscience with Dr. Eva Widerström-Noga at the Miami Project to Cure Paralysis at the University of Miami MILLER School of Medicine in 2011.
-As a postdoc, she investigated age and pain-related biomarkers of immune function under the mentorship of Dr. Roger B. Fillingim and Dr. Joseph L. Riley at the University of Florida.
-Yenisel is currently an Assistant Professor in the Department of Aging & Geriatric Research, as well as affiliate faculty in the Departments of Epidemiology, Neuroscience and Community Dentistry & Behavioral Science.
-She is the course director of GMS6711 (Neurobiology of Pain), GMS6771 (Clinical Neuroscience of Aging) and GMS6895 (Clinical Translational Sciences Journal Club).
+As a postdoc, she focused on pain phenotyping including investigating age and pain-related biomarkers of immune function under the mentorship of Dr. Roger B. Fillingim and Dr. Joseph L. Riley at the University of Florida.
+Yenisel is currently a tenured Associate Professor in the Department of Community Dentistry and Behavioral Sciences, as well as affiliate faculty in the Departments of Epidemiology and Neuroscience.
+Dr Cruz-Almeida also serves as the Associate Director of the UF Pain Research & Intervention Center of Excellence.
+She is the Course Director of GMS 6711 (Neurobiology of Pain), DEN 6251 (Science and Clinical Management of Dental Pain), and GMS 6895 (Clinical Translational Sciences Journal Club).

 As a clinical neuroscientist, my research interests are related to understanding age-related pain perception and modulation in humans.
 Using multiple interdisciplinary and translational approaches, my research examines nervous system factors contributing to the observed inter-individual differences in pain phenotypes and its functional consequences including cognitive and mobility impairments.